 Ernest Hemingway, A Farewell to Arms

 I always choose which cover I like best on the books I’m reading each month.
-Nothing against Dual Identity, but this basic orange cover (far right in the top photo) was not my favorite.
+Nothing against Dual Identity, but this basic orange cover was not my favorite.
 In fact, I felt compelled to make one and share it with Clayton Ministries.
 The design came to me while I laid in bed and it just fell into place fairly quickly.
 The thought behind it was Jesus blood shed for us on the cross.
 He died for our sins (the red and the cross).
 The white filling in the black for the title was because we are all sinners saved by grace that Jesus extends to us, without works on our part.
 In other religions, you earn or work your way to God.
 In